How to crack CAT exam: 10 Tips to crack IIMs

 If you feel that most questions you are trying are difficult, go through the entire set, read the questions and mark the ones that you feel are easier and solve only those.
 This will boost your confidence once again, and you can go back to solving the rest.
 Also, having a red bull or listening to music prior to the paper can be helpful!

-I hope you liked this article on the top 10 tips to crack IIM.
+I hope you liked this article on the top 10 tips to crack CAT and get into IIM.
 Overall, follow these simple yet effective steps and you can surely convert IIMs.
 Remember, whether you are an engineer or a non-engineer, it always seems impossible until it’s done.
 You all have the skill you need to crack CAT and covert IIMs.
 It just comes down to who works their way to it.
 Stay motivated, keep working hard, and make it happen!